huddellj/huddellj/README.md

 ## Hi there 👋

+ - 🌱 I'm a senior math student at Tulane University
+     - I'm hoping to go to grad school for math next year
+ - 🔭 I like combinatorics and algebraic geometry
+     - I also like looking at birds!
 <!--
 **huddellj/huddellj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.